lsst-dm/dmtn-015/index.rst

       }
     }

 The problem with the Kaiser algorithm is its assumptions, which are simply invalid for any realistic coadd.
 While the noise in an input image may be white in the neighborhood of faint sources, most images contain brighter objects (and faint objects near brigher objects as well).
-And it is never uncorrelated once the image has been resampled to the coadd coordinate system.
+In addition, the noise is never uncorrelated once the image has been resampled to the coadd coordinate system.
 The noise assumptions by themselves are not too restrictive, however; the Kaiser algorithm is not optimal when these conditions are not met, but we only care deeply about optimality in the neighborhood of faint sources.
 And ignoring additional covariance due to warping is no different from our usual approach with direct coadds.

-The assumptions that the PSFs and input image set are fixed is more problematic, but this still leaves room for the Kaiser algorithm to be used to build "per object" coadds, in which we build separate coadds each small region in the neighborhood of a single object, and reject any input image that do not fully cover that region.
+The assumptions that the PSFs and input image set are fixed are more problematic, but this still leaves room for the Kaiser algorithm to be used to build "per object" coadds, in which we build separate coadds each small region in the neighborhood of a single object, and reject any input image that do not fully cover that region.
 This would likely necessitate coadding multiple regions multiple times (for overlapping objects), and it isn't as useful as a traditional coadd (especially considering that it can't be used for detection), but it may still have a role to play.

 A more intriguing possibility is that the Kaiser approach could be used as one piece of a larger algorithm to build general decorrelated coadds.
 One could imagine an iterative approach to solving :eq:`eq:decorrelated_factorization` and :eq:`eq:decorrelated_coadd` by minimizing a matric such as